hariamoor-zz/todo-cli/content/General-Asides.md

 First of all, variables are mutable by default; you can't have race conditions if you nobody can write to data!
 Immutability is a common design pattern that makes it easy for functional programming languages such as Clojure, through `core.async`, and Erlang through the language itself; with this, you can exploit lock-free concurrency to your heart's content!

 Can't do it without mutable state?
 Mutable shared data can still be synchronized between concurrent contexts via structures in `std::sync`; high-level abstractions provided by the standard library and, in some rare cases, by library maintainers, have got you covered!

+## Aside: Category Theory and Type Theory

+The amount of value this adds to a productive Rust experience, or for that matter, any kind of productive programming experience, is very debatable; nonetheless, the maintainers, who are hobbyists in algebra, combinatorics, category theory, and type theory, provide the following resources for the mathematically-inclined.

+There is more to category theory and type theory than one could possibly hope to cover in any sane number of asides.
+The following resources are appropriate for hobbyist mathematicians in this aspect:

+1. Category Theory for Programmers, by Bartosz Milewski: This is the golden standard for computer scientists and engineers who are also mathematicians.
+It provides a high-level overview of categories as _algebraic structures_ with enough exposition that a programmer with some level of knowledge in functional design patterns should be able to follow it.
+One might, in fact, liken it to Abbott's Real Analysis in terms of writing style.
+However, there are many subjects intrinsic to category theory, such as _sheaves_ and _abelian categories_, that this does not cover.

+2. Categories and Sheaves, by Masaki Kashiwara and Pierre Schapira: This book is not for the light-of-heart; it is intended to _rigorously_ cover category theory, as well as touch on some algebraic topology and homotopic type theory.
+It is touted as an excellent read for algebraists and engineers with strong mathematical backgrounds.

+3. Homotopy Type Theory: Univalent Foundations of Mathematics: This book is intended for algebraists and logicians interested in a characterization of mathematics outside of canonical, i.e. Zermelo-Frankel, set theory.
+With this, it is possible to achieve succinct formalisms for higher-order logic, which is, albeit tangentially, related to that seen in certain functional programming languages like Haskell and Rust.